 In August 2021, the Finnish Government adopted updated metering regulation (767/2021), which requires Finnish DSOs to implement 15 minutes energy meter resolution within transition periods.
-The implementation of measurements at a resolution of 15 minutes is a prerequisite for the national parallel implementation of 15 ISP in Finland.
+According to the regulation energy meters should be capable for metering in 15 minutes resolution by the end of 2028.
+Currently, about half of the energy meters in Finland are already metering with 15 minutes resolution.
+Measurements at a resolution of 15 minutes is a prerequisite for the national parallel implementation of 15 minutes ISP in Finland.
 This also allows for a mandatory change, imbalance settlement resolution of 15 minutes in the Nordic imbalance settlement unit eSett.

-In spring 2023 Finnish DSOs implemented 15 minutes energy metering and on 22 May 2023, 15 minutes imbalance settlement was implemented in the Nordic electricity markets.
+On 22 May 2023, 15 minutes imbalance settlement was implemented in the Nordic electricity markets.